 Inspecting the mountings

 Usually the rack is secured to the cross member by two U-bolts or clamps, under which there are rubber or — sometimes — plastic inserts.

 Some cars have rack-and-pinion assemblies with the central part of the rack moving two long track rods from side to side.
 The mounting brackets for these are at the ends of the rack housing.

 Wipe the rack mountings and the area around them clean of dirt and grease so that you can inspect them closely.
-Use engine-cleaning fluid if necessary.
+Use

 Ask a helper to turn the steering wheel while you watch the steering-rack mountings carefully for movement.
 The weight of the car on the front wheels provides enough loading on the system for any movement to show up.

 If there is movement, check that the U-bolt or mounting-bracket securing nuts are in place and fully tightened.
 Test each one with a spanner or socket spanner.